scholarslab/scholarslab.github.io/docs/common-jekyll-problems.md

+*Please add problems you've run into here, even if you don't remember the solution!*

 1. Ruby version vs. Gemfile Ruby version
 `Your Ruby version is 2.0.0, but your Gemfile specified 2.4.1`

 2. Gem install bundler problems
 ```gem install bundler